-- Selection frames can be dragged across the entire Layout designer area to select multiple objects. - Displays paths and path points of all selected objects. - Displays objects that would obscure the selected one. - Selection of the grid to which the images and objects can be aligned.
+Selection frames can be dragged across the entire Layout designer area to select multiple objects.

+/ Displays paths and path points of all selected objects.

+Displays objects that would obscure the selected one.

 At the bottom of the Layout designer you will find buttons to control the playback behavior.